 Type 1: The direct cost award will not exceed $1,250,000.
 Facilities and Administrative (F&A) costs associated with first-tier subcontracts are not included in the direct cost ceiling.
 Annual increases for recurring costs in noncompeting years are not allowed.

 Type 2: Direct costs will be awarded up to an increase of 10 percent of the amount shown on the Notice of Award for the last noncompetitive segment (i.e., last Type 5 award).
-This dollar cap for the direct cost increase is exclusive of any consortium/subcontractual component of F&A costs, which may appear as a direct cost in the budget of the applicant organization.
-For example, the increase in budget could be due to the purchase of updated equipment, increase in the number of study participants, increase in personnel effort, and/or increase in total number of personnel.
+This dollar cap for the direct cost increase is exclusive of any consortium/subcontractual component of F&A costs, which may appear as direct cost in the budget of the applicant organization.
+For example, the increase in budget could be due to the purchase of updated equipment, an increase in the number of study participants, an increase in personnel effort, and/or an increase in the total number of personnel.
 As with new awards, annual increases for recurring costs are not allowed.

 Modular to Modular

 For competing renewal and Method to Extend Research in Time (MERIT) extension grants that were modular awards in the preceding competitive segment and have no more than $250,000 in direct costs in any given year of the recommended competitive segment, NCCIH will award at the NACCIH-recommended direct cost amount except for specific programmatic and administrative adjustments.
 F&A costs for first-tier consortia are not considered in the direct cost base when calculating the maximum that can be requested.